anusii/podnotes/exercises/Ex3_ShareNote.md

 **The next actions are done by the recipient of your note**

-Now ask the recipient to login to their Podnotes app, and select `Share Notes` from the menu.
+Now ask the recipient to login to their Podnotes app, and select the `Share Notes` list from the menu.

 From their shared notes list, ask them to open the note.

 ![Recipient POD - Shared Notes List showing rw note](../assets/images/recipient_shared_notes_rw.png)

-They can read and write to the note, hence they do not see an edit button from the note view.
+They have beenn granted `Read` and `Write` permission.
+This means they can read and write to the note, hence they have an `Edit` button in the note view.

+They do not have the `Share` button, as you did not grant them `Control` permission.

 ![Recipient POD - Inside the shared rw note](../assets/images/recipient_shared_rw_note.png)

-Ask them to click `Edit` and add some text to your note - they have added the section `Another Section`.
+Ask them to click `Edit` and add some text to your note - here they have added the section `Another Section`.
 In this way the recipient is able to collaborate with you on the note, while you keep sharing control.

 ![Recipient POD - Editing the shared rw note](../assets/images/recipient_editing_shared_rw_note.png)